Mirena is a hormonal intrauterine device (IUD) that can provide long-term birth control (contraception).

 - Doesn't require partner participation

-- Can remain in place for up to five years
+- Can remain in place for up to seven years

 - Can be removed at any time, followed by a quick return to fertility

 - Can be used while breast-feeding — although you may need to wait six to eight weeks after having a baby so that you don't risk injuring the uterus during placement

 - Doesn't carry the risk of side effects related to birth control that contains estrogen

 Mirena can decrease menstrual bleeding after three or more months of use.
 About 20 percent of women stop having periods after one year of using Mirena.

 Mirena can also decrease:

 - Severe menstrual pain and pain related to the growth of uterine-lining tissue outside the uterus (endometriosis)

 - The risk of pelvic infection